Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 On This Page

-What’s the difference between term and whole life insurance?
+Before buying a policy, you should know the differences between whole vs. term life insurance.
 Term life insurance costs less and covers short-term debts.
-Permanent life insurance lasts a lifetime and benefits people who have maximized their 401(k), Roth IRA, IRA options, and 529 plans.
+Permanent life insurance lasts a lifetime.

 - Term life insurance coverage typically lasts 10 to 30 years